not-nullexception/image-optimizer/Readme.md

 3. Commit your changes (`git commit -m 'Add some amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+TODO - Add examples
+TODO - Use TLS on MinIO and RabbitMQ
+TODO - Add how to configure to production